Gateway to the Dalmatian islands - accessible & unspoiled

 Voted second in the “World’s Best Islands to Live On” by Islands Magazine, Brac’s countless protected bays, sailing, pristine turquoise waters , island lifestyle, hiking, biking, kayaking, climbing water sports and perfect weather make it an idyllic sailing or villa holiday experience.
 Brac also has the widest choice of island Villas, from pampered luxury to barefoot beach to island casual.

 Facing south on the southwest side of Brac island, Duboka Bay is sheltered enough to swim and moor your boat, close enough to Hvar and Solta islands for a day’s boating, within walking distance to Milna harbor.
 Duboka Bay is still a traditional holiday getaway – quiet, natural and private.

 Experience traditional Dalmatian holiday charm in this unique setting . . . or absorb harbor life in nearby Milna – watch the international yachts and local fishing boats come and go at an open-air cafe.
 Daily speed boat goes from Split to Milna for Day Trips to Hvar, Korcula, Mljet & Dubrovnik.

 Milna Harbor is a pretty 2km walk from the Duboka Bay.
 In Milna you will find boat rentals, cafes, restaurants and shops.
-Local olive oil, wine and “spirit” tastings are a must in the village.
-Visit the local vegetable and fruit market, bakery and wine cellar and buy your fresh fish directly off the fishing boats in the morning.
-Local restaurants serve Dalmatian specialties.
+Local olive oil and wine tastings are a must in the village.
+Visit the local vegetable & fruit market, bakeries and buy fresh fish directly off the fishing boats in the morning.

 Unspoiled villages are scattered across the island, where traditional life carries on with stone carving, fishing, olive, citrus and grape harvests.
 The cobbled streets of the villages were designed to be wide enough for a donkey with baskets on either side.
 Dramatic bell towers, picturesque chapels and headstones carved by local sculptors adorn cemeteries in almost every village.